 How to Pipe Grass

-The grass plate is half of the fun of these dark chocolate potato chip cupcakes.
+The grass plate is half of the fun of these dark chocolate potato chip cupcakes, so don’t forget this part.
 If you have never worked with a grass tip before, don’t worry – you can do it!
 The grass will look like grass even if you aren’t perfect about it – my lawn certainly doesn’t look perfect and even.
-Here’s a great video tutorial I found that explains how to use a grass tip.

 Dark Chocolate Potato Chip Cupcakes